-But as I said, dice is just one of many.
+But dice is just one of many, many cuts.
 Here's a list of all the culinary knife cuts (from Wikipedia).

 The good news is you don't need to know all these cuts--and you certainly don't need to cut as perfectly as you'd learn how to do in culinary school.
 But the more you know about types of cuts and cutting technique, the more choices you'll have in the kitchen.

 This video from the Institute of Culinary Education shows a few basic, easy cuts: